freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/01-responsive-web-design/basic-css/style-multiple-elements-with-a-css-class.md

 # --description--

-通過 CSS class 選擇器，多個 HTML 元素可以使用相同的 CSS 樣式規則。 你可以將 `red-text` class 添加到第一個 `p` 元素上。
+Classes allow you to use the same CSS styles on multiple HTML elements.
+You can see this by applying your `red-text` class to the first `p` element.

 # --hints--